Fushi (To Your Eternity): Role in To Your Eternity

 Initially known only as "the Orb", sent to the Earth with no emotions nor identity.
 The being is able to take on the shape of those around that leave a "strong impression" on him.
 Starting off as a white orb, he takes the form of a rock, followed by a clump of moss, then a dying wolf.
 As a wolf, the being meets a boy living alone, who mistakes him for his late pet, Johan.
 After the boy dies due to a major wound, the wolf takes his form, driven by the youth's last wish to not be forgotten.

 The wolf travels south, in accordance to the youth's wishes, until he encounters a young tribal girl named March who names him Fushi.
 As the girl is about to be sacrificed to a bear, per a religious agreement between her tribe and their neighboring Yanome Kingdom, Fushi and March's friend Parona stop the animal.
 One of the Yanome soldiers behind the sacrifice, Hayase, takes an interest in Fushi.
 In the chase, March dies when protecting Parona from an arrow shot, enraging Fushi who kills most of Yanome soldiers as a bear.
 Shortly after returning to March's village, Parona convinces Fushi to escape from the Yanome soldiers.
 Fushi then forms of various beings, and acquires new powers, such as the ability to create objects out of nothing.
 As an elderly woman looks after him, Fushi gradually learns how to act like a human and looks after the idea of becoming independent.
 Moreover, Fushi continues developing more human emotions across his journey allowing him to meet new people.
 The Beholder, the person who sent him to Earth, often meets Fushi to test him and explains that their job is overseeing the planet.
 However, Fushi has no memories of the Beholder, so he ignores him.

 Four years later, Fushi meets Hayase again whose obsession with him has developed into dangerous love.
-Still enraged about March and Parona's deaths, Fushi ignores her in the ocean.
+Still enraged about March and Parona's deaths, Fushi abandoned her in the ocean.
 Fushi then continues living in more modern times and is followed by Hayase's female, and one male, descendants/eighteen reincarnations who "succeed her" as leader of the Guardians Corps and are just as obsessed with him as their ancestress was.